How to Add Soft/Hard Subtitles and Remove Subtitles with HandBrake

 Actually, this is a limitation of the MP4 format.
 If you choose MP4 or M4V, it'll hardcode.
 Because MP4 doesn't support bitmap subtitles, you cannot pass-through PGS into MP4.
 To fix this, you can either use MKV container or find a third party text subtitle and mux it in to use that.

-Part 4: The Best HandBrake Alternative to Add Subtitles to DVD Videos
+Part 4: Best HandBrake Alternative to Add Subtitles to (Copy Protected) DVD

-If you have some troubles with HandBrake when ripping DVD with subtitles, you can try the best HandBrake alternative - WinX DVD Ripper Platinum.
+If you have some troubles with HandBrake in ripping DVD with subtitles, try the best HandBrake alternative - WinX DVD Ripper Platinum.

-Tutorial: How to Add SRT Subtitle to DVD Video with WinX DVD Ripper
+Tutorial: How to Add SRT Subtitle/Caption to DVD Video with WinX DVD Ripper

-- Choose the "Subtitle" button, select the "Enable Subtitle" and check "Extra" below it.
-Click "Add" button to build in the downloaded SRT subtitle just as shown in the picture.
+Step 4.
+Choose the "Subtitle" button, select the "Enable Subtitle" and check "Extra" below it.
+Click "Add" button to build in the downloaded SRT subtitle or open/closed caption just as shown in the picture.

-- Select language and position of subtitle and then hit "Apply to All" or "Done".
+Step 5.
+Select language and position of subtitle or caption and then hit "Apply to All" or "Done".

-Video Tutorial: How to Add SRT Subtitles to DVD Movie While Ripping DVD
+Video Tutorial: How to Add SRT Subtitles/Captions to DVD Movie While Ripping (Encrypted) DVD